ray-project/ray/doc/source/ray-core/placement-group.rst

     The lifetime argument is not implemented for Java APIs yet.

-Tips for Using Placement Groups
+Tips for using Placement Groups
 -------------------------------
 - Learn the :ref:`lifecycle <ray-placement-group-lifecycle-ref>` of placement groups.
 - Learn the :ref:`fault tolerance <ray-placement-group-ft-ref>` of placement groups.